-This is the first AI Artifact, a magic item generated by an AI based on randomly generated words.
+This is the first AI Artifact, a magic item based on an image generated by an AI from randomly generated words.
 In this case, those words are “knowledgeable”, “material”, and “bewildered”.
 If you want to know what this is about, you can find the rules here.

 Update: I wrote about how I would make the artifact below in real life.
 I won’t, but I am sure the ideas in there can help you with your own ideas and projects.
 Check out Making AI Reality #1!

 This is what I entered into the image-creating AI Midjourney in order to generate these pictures: